nico-i/bkmks/README.md

 ## Contributing

 PRs for the support of other browser are very much welcome!
-Check out the [bookmark adapters directory](./src/infrastructure/persistance/adapters/bookmark) to see which browsers are currently supported
+Check out the [bookmark adapters directory](./src/infrastructure/persistance/adapters/bookmark) to see which browsers are currently supported.